Best Fly Reels

 One of the qualities that you’ll find in good fly reels is how many different weights and sizes can be accommodated in the fly reels depending on which type you purchase.
 Thankfully, most of the fly reels presented here provide many such options.

 In the world of fly reels, there are two main types of construction.
-Fly reels are either machined out of a solid piece of metal, or die casted, or poured into a mold.
+Fly reels are either machined out of a solid piece of metal, or die-cast and poured into a mold.
 Both have their advantages and disadvantages.
 A machined fly reel is often stronger and much more durable, but it is often quite heavy comparatively.
-A die cast reel, on the other hand, is often lightweight and made from durable aluminum, but they aren’t always as durable, especially when the smaller gears and parts are taken into account.
+A die-cast reel, on the other hand, is often lightweight and made from durable aluminum, but they aren’t always as durable, especially when the smaller gears and parts are taken into account.

 Most of the fly reels that are on the market today have at least some portions of them that are die cast- sometimes the frame, sometimes the whole body.
 This is done to save on overall mass and to make the fly reel lighter and more responsive.